If you are using the PRO (or Tournament) Scheduler, you'll see a CALENDAR link in your navigation bar:

 The top left lets you navigate between dates.

-The top right lets you switch between different views.
+The top right lets you filter games and switch between different views.

-- The 2 days view is particularly useful for 2-day tournaments – it lets you see your entire event on one screen.
+- The 2 days view is particularly useful for 2-day tournaments – it lets you see your entire event on one screen (as in the screenshot).

 The buttons at the bottom let you

 - hover over them to see what they do